RISE-GmbH/icingaweb2-module-checkreports/README.md

 ## Source

-This module is based on idoreports and icingaweb-web.
+This module is based on idoreports and icingadb-web.

 ## Contributing